MatSe91/Lightbeam/programm/Testumgebung/Assets/FastLineRenderer/Readme.txt

 - Designer / inspector creation - Create your lines right in the Unity inspector to immediately visualize them without having to run your scene.
 - Soft lines - The Fast Line Renderer shader has a soft particles option.
 When your lines intersect solid geometry, they will look nice.
 - GUI - Fast Line Renderer works great for a custom, performant GUI as it renders entirely on the GPU.
+- *Note- There are a few Canvas bugs that limit Fast Line Renderer on a Unity Canvas.
+I have notified Unity of these bugs and they say they hope to have them fixed for Unity 5.4.
+Namely glow doesn't work, and the lines disappear.
 - More - your imagination is the only limit!

 Folders